Do you want to know how to start a cleaning business from scratch?

 Cleaning service is profitable!

-Cleaning is an evergreen industry and there is always a need for cleaning services.
-Making it a very profitable service.
+Cleaning is an evergreen industry and there is always a need for cleaning services, making it a very profitable service if you take into account and control your costs.

 Low barrier to entry